Nraxi/My-kittycat-App/README.md

 ### After u have installed the node modules for the app.
 ### Just run the command " Npm Start "

-### There are a simple json file in the files that u can access if u dont wants to use the backend.
+### There is a simple json file in the files that u can access if u dont wants to use the backend.

 ### just add the following code
 ```